 In 1893, Hannah G. Solomon of Chicago was asked to organize the participation of Jewish women in the Chicago World’s Fair.
 When Hannah and her recruits discovered that participation was not substantive, but would consist of pouring coffee and other hostess duties, they walked out.
 Hannah then took matters into her own hands, building on the courageous action and volunteer work she had been leading for years.
 By the end of the World’s Fair, Hannah and the accompanying delegate body of women had founded the National Council of Jewish Women, changing forever the role of Jewish women and the nature of volunteerism.

-Today, 118 years later, NCJW remains distinct among organizations — courageous, compassionate, powerful, and, above all, pioneering.
+Today, after more than a century, NCJW remains distinct among organizations — courageous, compassionate, powerful, and, above all, pioneering.

 Explore NCJW’s historical timeline to learn more about the organization’s accomplishments and initiatives.